eclipse-tractusx/managed-identity-wallet/README.md

 ## Development Setup

+NOTE: The MIW requires access to the internet in order to validate the JSON-LD schema of DID documents.

 ### Prerequisites

 To simplify the dev environment, [Taskfile](https://taskfile.dev) is used as a task executor.
 You have to install it